 Leverage Third-Party Sources

-Relying solely on your own data no longer provides full coverage of the market, so infusing your technology systems with this type of third-party data helps forces you to not have tunnel vision.
+Relying solely on your own data no longer provides full coverage of the market, so infusing your technology systems with this type of third-party data helps force you to not have tunnel vision.
 Instead, you can more accurately assess the total universe of companies and deals, and how much of that universe your team has been able to access.

 Ultimately, leveraging a host of verified data helps private equity professionals make more actionable decisions, more confidently.